 There are several ways to fight a DUI charge if it is determined that you were not under the influence of alcohol, but instead under the influence of prescribed medication.
-In some cases involving DUIs and Prescription Drugs, it’s hard for the state to even prove that you were on any type of medication at the time of your arrest.
+In some cases involving DUIs and prescription drugs, it’s hard for the state to even prove that you were on any type of medication at the time of your arrest.
 Hiring a DUI lawyer to help build evidence for your defense is the best way that you can fight a DUI charge, especially if the breathalyzer test came back negative.

 Many different types of drugs can impact the way that you drive.
 This includes over-the-counter medication or a type of prescription pill.
 While taking these kinds of medication is not illegal, operating a motor vehicle while under the influence of them might be.
-If you are confused by a DUI charge related to prescription pills, this post can give you more information.

 If you have been charged with a DUI related to prescription pill use, there are important steps that you need to take for your defense.
 An attorney can help you take these steps and make sure that your case is being properly defended.
 Make sure that you find an attorney who has worked with drug DUIs in the past.
 This type of DUI differs in some ways from the standard alcohol related DUI.
 It is important that you find someone with the knowledge to assist in your particular situation.
 At my office, we deal with drug DUIs and can help you with your case.
 To learn more, contact my office for a free consultation.
 We are happy to help.